 The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Stockholder(s).
 If no direction is made, this proxy will be voted FOR items 1, 2 and 3.
-If any other matters properly come before the meeting, the persons named in this proxy will vote in their discretion
+If any other matters properly come before the meeting, the persons named in

 Note: Please sign exactly as name appears hereon.
 When shares are held jointly, both owners must sign.
-When signing in a representative capacity, please so indicate.
+When signing in a representative